Togo national football team

 The Togo national football team (French: Équipe nationale de football du Togo) represents Togo in international football and is controlled by the Togolese Football Federation.
 The national football team of Togo made their debut in the FIFA World Cup in 2006.
 Their team bus underwent a fatal attack in Angola prior to the 2010 Africa Cup of Nations.
 They withdrew and were subsequently banned from the following two tournaments by the Confederation of African Football (CAF).
 In 2013 for the first time in history, Togo reached the quarter-finals of the Africa Cup of Nations.
-The team represents both FIFA and Confederation of African Football (CAF).
+The team represents both FIFA and the Confederation of African Football (CAF).

 History

 They made their first FIFA World Cup appearance in their history in 2006, having been coached throughout the qualifying campaign by Stephen Keshi; German coach Otto Pfister managed the team at the finals, despite having resigned three days before their first match over a players' bonuses dispute, only to be persuaded by the players to return.
-Prior to gaining independence in 1960, the team were known as French Togoland.
+Prior to gaining independence in 1960, the team was known as French Togoland.

 2006 World Cup

 Togo lost their opening game of the World Cup, despite having taken the lead against South Korea through a goal by Mohamed Kader.
 In the second half, Jean-Paul Abalo was sent off after 55 minutes, and goals from Lee Chun-Soo and Ahn Jung-Hwan sealed a 2–1 defeat for Togo.

 Togo's next opponents in Group G were Switzerland, with the match scheduled for the afternoon of 19 June.
 However, the Togo squad and manager Pfister threatened to refuse to fulfill the fixture and take strike action.
 The squad and manager had been quoted as requesting payments from the Togolese Football Federation for participating in the tournament of around €155,000 (US$192,000) with added bonuses for victories or draws.
 FIFA negotiated with the squad and manager on 17 June, persuading them to travel to Dortmund in time to fulfill the fixture; goals from Alexander Frei and Tranquillo Barnetta resulted in a 2–0 defeat.
 FIFA subsequently imposed a CHF100,000 fine on the Togolese federation for "behaviour unworthy of a participant in the World Cup."

-Togo's final group game against France ended in 2–0 defeat.
+Togo's final group game against France ended in a 2–0 defeat.